 Propose Functionality:

 Take out the column of buyer and customer names.
 And add new column which consists data Harga beli, PPN, BV, Impairment, and Gain/Loss.
-And these data are p
+And these data are provided as based on the received data for each memo.

 Update the box of signature where there is additional text for user can add the date below of approval name.